linode/docs/docs/guides/applications/containers/using-buildah-oci-images/index.md

 ## What Is Buildah?

-[Buildah](https://buildah.io/) is an open-source tool for building container images that are compliant with the Open Container Initiative (OCI).
+[Buildah](https://buildah.io/) is an open source tool for building container images that are compliant with the OCI.

 The OCI seeks to create an open standard for containerization.
-To that end, it defined specifications for container runtimes and images.
-The open standard also has the goal of helping to secure and make more consistent the operation of operating system virtualization.
+To that end, it defines specifications for container runtimes and images.
+Another goal of the OCI is to help secure and streamline operating system virtualization.

-Buildah gives you powerful means of creating and maintaining OCI-compliant images.
+Buildah provides powerful tools to create and maintain OCI-compliant images.
 You may be familiar with Dockerfiles, one of the most common formats for container images.
-Buildah fully supports them and can create images directly from them.
+Buildah fully supports them, and can create images directly from them.

 But Buildah can also craft container images from scratch.
-Buildah allows you to use command line commands to build up the container from a complete blank slate, giving it only the contents you need.
-By the end, Buildah can render and export an OCI container image from your work.
+Buildah allows you to use the command line to build up the container from a complete blank slate, giving it only the contents you need.
+Buildah can then render and export an OCI container image from your work.

 ### Buildah vs Docker

 Overall, Buildah is similar in functionality to Docker.
 So what sets it apart?
 Why use Buildah instead of Docker?

-One of Buildah's primary advantages is that it avoids the security risks of the Docker daemon.
+One of Buildah's primary advantages is it avoids the security risks of the Docker daemon.
 The Docker daemon runs on a socket with root-level access, and this has the potential to introduce security risks.
-Buildah avoids this risk by running without a daemon and allowing containers to be truly rootless.
+Buildah avoids this risk by running without a daemon, allowing containers to be truly rootless.

 With Buildah, the user also has the ability to create container images from scratch.
-Buildah can mount an empty container and lets the user add only what they need.
+Buildah can mount an empty container and let the user add only what they need.
 This feature can be extraordinarily useful when you need a lightweight image.

-Buildah also gives the user fine-grain control of images, and specifically image layers.
-For those looking for more capabilities in their containerization tools, Buildah tends to offer what they need.
+Buildah also gives the user precise control of images, and specifically image layers.
+For those wanting more capabilities in their containerization tools, Buildah tends to offer what they need.

 However, Buildah is not as useful when it comes to running and deploying container images.
 It can run them, but lacks some of the features to be found in other tools.
 Instead, Buildah puts the vast majority of its emphasis on creating containers and building container images.